Nohow2117/DividiSpese/progress.md

   - Modified initApp to check current URL before redirecting
   - Only redirect if not already on the group page
   - Now works correctly without infinite redirects
+- Bugfix: Fixed participant addition issues:
+  - Corrected UNIQUE constraint in database to allow same names in different groups but not in the same group.
+  - Modified backend logic to check for participant existence (case-insensitive) before insertion.
+  - Implemented return of error 409 Conflict with clear message if trying to add participant with existing name (case-insensitive) in the same group.

 ## Next Steps
 - Verify Google Analytics tracking